Student Athlete & Parent Handbook

 These requirements must be met at the conclusion of each regular grading period (quarter or semester grades).
 Progress report grades cannot be used to determine eligibility.

 If a student does not meet these requirements, they may apply for a probationary period.
-In order to apply for probation, a student must meet with Assistant Principal of Athletics, Steve Garcia, to obtain and review a probation form and terms of probation.
-The form must be signed by the student, a parent, the head coach, the athletic director, and Mr. Garcia before it can be approved.
+In order to apply for probation, a student must meet with the Athletic Director or the Assistant Principal, Student Activities, to obtain and review a probation form and terms of probation.
+The form must be signed by the student, a parent, the head coach, the athletic director, and an administrator before it can be approved.

 A student will be granted academic probation only once during their high school career.
 The probationary period lasts for one grading period.

 If a student is not earning at least 20 semester credits (passing 4 classes), they cannot apply for a probationary period.
 They are automatically ineligible.

 A student is academically ineligible to participate in athletics if:

 - They have not met the 2.0 GPA requirement and/or they are not passing 25 credits, and they have already used their probation, or choose not to use their probation during that grading period.